pratikbalar/Learning/Helm-Exercise/readme.md

 ( we are assuming that database(could be anything) is running before we implement the exercise )

-Note: in case of other database we weould have to pass --set flag while installing the helm chart, along with the dsn query
+Note: in case of other database we would have to pass --set flag while installing the helm chart, along with the dsn query

 ```helm install hydra hydra/```